gbmhunter/blog/content/programming/operating-systems/zephyr-project/_index.md

 Make sure you have enough available channels to be able to install timeouts.
 You can change this in `prf.conf` with `CONFIG_TASK_WDT_CHANNELS`.
 By default is set to `5`, but can be changed to anything in the range `[2, 100]`[^zephyr-docs-kconfig-search-wdt-channels].

-The following code is a complete example showing watchdog task functionality that can be built for the native board.
+The following code is a complete example showing watchdog task functionality that can be built for the `native_sim` board (Linux).
 It sets the watchdog up with a 3s timeout.
 It feeds the watchdog once a second for 5 seconds, and then pretends there is a bug which locks up the code.
 The software watchdog successfully resets the device 3 seconds later.

+It does not use multiple threads (as a real world application typically would), but just shows watchdog working in the main thread.

 ```c
 #include <stdio.h>